major196512/multi-machine-tutorial.pytorch/README.md

 ```

 ## Test
-Examples for collective communication functions in single machine.
+Examples for collective communication functions and data loader in single machine.
 It also can be executed in multi-machine settings.
 ### Gather
 ```bash